pybricks/pybricks.github.io/learn/sensors/responding-sensor-values.md

 distances (like stopping).

 You determine what is big and small by comparing the measurement to a threshold value that you choose.
-You do this with the Compare block from the Data category, as shown below.
+You do this with the Value Compare block from the Data category, as shown below.

 {% include block-program-download.html path="L05_2_compare" %}
 {% include diagram.html data=page.img_sensor_compare %}

-In this example, the Compare block turns any distance value (from 40 mm to 2000 mm) into one of the following two values:
+In this example, the Value Compare block turns any distance value (from 40 mm to 2000 mm) into one of the following two values:
 - True (if it sees something nearby, closer than 500 mm).
 - False (if it sees something farther away or nothing at all).